 As much as Spain influenced last names from around the world, today, it showcases outside influences with a much wider variety in common last names.
 Anyone with either of the last names can typically trace their family roots to Spain.

-When you travel across Spain, you’ll notice that each region speaks Spanish slightly different from the next.
+When you travel across Spain, you’ll notice that each region speaks Spanish slightly differently than the next.
 Part of the reason is different accents and local slang you may come across.
-If the regional Spanish doesn’t seem like ‘Spanish,’ chances are that it isn’t!
+If the regional Spanish doesn’t seem like the “Spanish” you learned, chances are it isn’t!

 About 20% of the country speaks Catalan.
 It’s mostly common along the eastern coast and in the Balearic Islands.
 Some of the common names from the Catalan language are: